docguytraining/madworld2022/README.md

 Please review the License file.
 This work remains copyrighted, but available through an MIT license, so please follow the appropriate procedures.

+### Post-conference update

+Those of you who attended my advanced worshop were promised that I would update my projects with working examples of the jquery scripts so you can see them working in a project.
+That is now complete.

 ## Contents

 Folders: